 As more characters or objects are introduced, move around the circle so that all the students are given a chance to take part.
 This means that different pupils get to play the same character at various times and everyone gets a chance at trying several roles, regardless of gender.
 If appropriate the whole group can take part at once – for example, as a forest.
 The story continues to be told with more students stepping in as required so that a tableau is quickly built up.

 Pupils begin by simply making a still image, then start to act out the story through movement as the narrative progresses.
-They can interact with one another and even speak improvised dialogue or lines from a play, if you suggest it.
+They can interact with one another and even speak improvised dialogue or repeat lines spoken by you.
 If you like you can add some props for people to play with – you may end up getting some great ideas on the spur of the moment!

 Any time that the activity inside the circle becomes too lively, congested or confused, simply wave your arms, say “Whoosh!” and everyone returns to their original places.
 The story continues to be told and characters step into the space as required.
 You can say “Whoosh!” as many times as necessary during the story – it’s a very useful secret weapon!